b-lukaszuk/BS_wJ_eng/contents/randomness.md

 sco(s)
 ```

 Ladies and gentlemen, we got it.
-Now, time to tweak it a bit so that we can get
+Now, let's tweak it a bit so that we can get an
-an integer in the desired range.
+integer in the desired range.

 ```jl
 s = """